 by David Watkins

-Take an inside look at the recording process behind our newest library of immersive field recordings.
+Take an inside look at the recording process behind our newest collection of energy-based sound effects.

-Read our interview below to learn about Jason and Andrew's process and experience in recording this expansive and high-quality library.
+Read our interview below to learn about Kellough's process and experience in recording this expansive and high-quality library.

 What was your inspiration for creating this library?